Brendan-Towell/Bruin-Trade/client/README.md

 to start the web app.
 This should include both buttons, and print responses to the webpage when each is clicked.

+# Instructions for use with Nodemon (reccomended)

+In the client foler, use cmd:

+npm run watch

+In a seperate command window, also in the client folder, use cmd

+npm start

+Using nodemon saves the user from having to manually kill the server and relaunch it each time a change is made.
+Nodemon will restart the server automatically every time any .js file is saved.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).